 A Court of Appeal case on the Equality Act, about court interpreters, has established that the lack of an umbrella contract between individual assignments can be a relevant factor pointing away from someone being within the Act, though it is by no means conclusive:

-Secretary of State for Justice v Windle (link to bailii.org), Court of Appeal, 2016
+Secretary of State for Justice v Windle (bailii.org), Court of Appeal, 2016

 The court upheld a tribunal decision that freelance interpreters in court could not bring an Equality Act claim for race discrimination.
 The interpreters accepted particular assignments for particular cases/witnesses.
 There was no umbrella contract.
 The court held the tribunal was entitled to take into account the fact that there was no umbrella contract, though the lack was not conclusive.
 The court said: ‘…the fact that a person supplying services is only doing so on an assignment-by-assignment basis may tend to indicate a degree of independence, or lack of subordination, in the relationship while at work which is incompatible with employee status even in the extended sense.
 Of course it will not always do so, nor did the [tribunal] so suggest.
 Its relevance will depend on the particular facts of the case’.